BoraDemirkol/Bora-Demirkol-DSA-project/README.md

 ## Machine Learning Models:

 Since I have not covered machine learning in class yet, I plan to first complete the initial data analysis and gain a better understanding of the dataset.

 Once I learn the necessary machine learning techniques, I will implement them later in the project.

+Additionally, I plan to develop an interactive web-based tool using Gradio, which will allow users to input their workout details (e.g., duration, heart rate, body temperature) and receive a real-time estimated calorie burn prediction from the trained model.

+This will help demonstrate the practical use of machine learning in fitness applications and allow for user feedback to improve the model further.

 ## Findings (Expected Outcomes):